Ed Dudensing

 As the founder and lead counsel at Dudensing Law, Edward P. Dudensing specializes in representing plaintiffs in elder abuse cases, with a particular focus on neglect and abuse that takes place in assisted living facilities and nursing homes.
 He is widely recognized as one of the nation’s most successful and knowledgeable elder abuse attorneys.

-Based in California, Mr. Dudensing serves clients across the state, including Sacramento, the San Francisco Bay Area, the Central Coast, and Los Angeles
+Based in California, Mr. Dudensing serves clients across the state, including Sacramento, the San Francisco Bay Area, Santa Barbara, and Los Angeles

-In 2025 alone, Mr. Dudensing secured nine significant recoveries totaling over $24.3 million.
-These cases involve intricate and complex elder abuse claims and represent just a small fraction of the extensive caseload he handles in his ongoing fight for justice on behalf of his clients.
-In 2024, Mr. Dudensing secured several large settlements for his clients, totaling nearly $20 million in recoveries, many of which were against large, for-profit skilled nursing homes and assisted living facilities that prioritized profits over care.
+His track record also includes dozens of multimillion-dollar settlements in cases involving preventable deaths, understaffing, fraudulent business practices, medication mismanagement, and systemic corporate negligence.
+In 2025, Mr. Dudensing negotiated more than $25 million in recoveries, and in 2024, Mr. Dudensing secured several large resolutions for his clients, totaling nearly $20 million in recoveries, many of which were against large, for-profit skilled nursing homes and assisted living facilities that prioritized profits over care.

 His legal expertise extends beyond the courtroom, where he has earned a reputation for his tenacious advocacy and has a deep understanding of the complexities surrounding elder abuse cases.
 Mr. Dudensing is a vocal advocate for policy reform and better enforcement of elder care regulations.
 In 2010, he worked alongside The Sacramento Bee to explain the labyrinthine corporate structure of nursing homes that has led to an increase in elder abuse and neglect cases.
 Mr. Dudensing’s commentary has been featured in The New York Times, The Hill, The Los Angeles Times, The Sacramento Bee, The Mercury News, ABC7 San Francisco, CalMatters, Healthcare Dive, Fierce Healthcare, Daily Journal, and more.
 He frequently publishes blogs for attorneys and clients on his website, ensuring consistent and valuable information reaches the legal community and those seeking answers for family members.